Get a quote

 Firework safety tips

-If you’re planning to use fireworks:
+If you’re planning to use fireworks, be sure to:

-• Strictly follow all directions for use.
+• Follow all directions for use to the letter.

 • Plan the trajectory and landing areas to make sure they’re free of debris and structures.
-Remember: embers from fireworks can travel for miles.
+Remember, embers from fireworks can travel for miles.

 • Only use fireworks outdoors and in a clear space.